Falcion/Patternugit/docs/markdown/conventions/SEMVER.md

 **What do I do if I accidentally release a backward incompatible change as a minor version?**

-As soon as you realize that you’ve broken the Semantic Versioning spec, fix the problem and release a new minor version that corrects the problem and restores backward compatibility.
+As soon as you realize that you've broken the Semantic Versioning spec, fix the problem and release a new minor version that corrects the problem and restores backward compatibility.
 Even under this circumstance, it is unacceptable to modify versioned releases.
-If it’s appropriate, document the offending version and inform your users of the problem so that they are aware of the offending version.
+If it's appropriate, document the offending version and inform your users of the problem so that they are aware of the offending version.

 **What should I do if I update my own dependencies without changing the public API?**